nekesa-w/afyazone_fitnessapp/README.md

    - Log your meals and track your daily nutritional intake.
    - Receive insights and recommendations based on your dietary habits.

-5. **Stay Connected:**
-   - Connect with friends and fitness buddies to share achievements and stay accountable.
-   - Participate in challenges and compete with others to boost motivation.

-## Contributing

-If you'd like to contribute to AfyaZone, please check our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License

 AfyaZone is licensed under the [Apache License 2.0](LICENSE).

 ---

-Thank you for choosing AfyaZone as your fitness companion!
-We're committed to helping you achieve your fitness goals.
-If you encounter any issues or have suggestions for improvement, please feel free to [submit an issue](https://github.com/your/repository/issues).
-Stay fit and healthy!